majdal/modex/scratch/pygdal/README.md

- errors are noted as "None" + asking for what the error was, loops must be written by index (there's no iterators, despite the datastructures that GDAL deals with largely being lists) properties are accessed by layer.gethtepropertysomethingiforgetthenameofthismethod("name") instead of layer["name"] or layer.name
+ errors are noted as "None" + asking for what the error was, loops must be written by index (there's no iterators, despite the datastructures that GDAL deals with largely being lists) properties are accessed by layer.gethtepropertysomethingiforgetthenameofthismethod("name") instead of layer["name"] or layer.name as far as I can tell, it ~doesn't~ support zipped shapefiles which is just unnecessary

 We can do better.